Learning to see [WIP] (2017)

 Work in progress R&D and studies:

 A deep neural network opening its eyes for the first time, and trying to understand what it sees.
-Training on live camera input.
-(Layer activations as it trains on flickr)
+Training on live surveillance cameras.

 Trying to make sense of the world